Openlizz/application-kube-prometheus-stack/README.md

 <h1 align="center">Lizz compatible Kube Prometheus Stack application</h1>

-Lizz compatible application to add the [kube-prometheus stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) to a Lizz managed Kubernetes cluster.
+Lizz compatible application to add the [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) to a Lizz managed Kubernetes cluster.

 To learn more about Lizz, see the [documentation](https://openlizz.com).